 But his offhand comment got me thinking about this.
 What do pirates do?
 Well, by definition, they steal stuff that doesn’t belong to them.
 In real life, they tend not to be dashing and noble-hearted like Jack Sparrow.
 They tend to be murderous thugs.
 They prey on ships and boats which aren’t well-defended, board them, and then usually murder all the men outright.
 Depending on your point of view, the women on board who survive are either more lucky or less lucky, since they’re likely to be raped and shipped off to sexual slavery.
 The pirates steal the cargo which they want and sink the boat, or they haul the boat somewhere else to sell it.

 That’s what they do.
 They don’t contribute to an economy.
 The Free Market System, remember, is defined as people voluntarily making exchanges for mutual benefit without force, fraud, or theft.
-Pirates contribute nothing but misery and death to the public at large.
+Pirates make themselves wealthy by contributing nothing but misery and death to the public at large.

 And how about burglars and car thieves?
 How many movies are made in which the protagonist is—when it’s all said and done—a thief?
 They tend to be professional thieves; in other words, they make a living by stealing stuff that doesn’t belong to them.
 Now, I’m well aware that the biblical viewpoint is that people are infinitely more valuable than things.
 Every individual person is made in God’s image, and murder is the worst crime you can commit against another human being.
 It’s the only crime for which there’s a death penalty in each of the five books of the Torah.
 I don’t believe that every sin is equally heinous, and murder is much worse than any kind of theft.
 However. . . as I pointed out before, the prohibition against stealing is listed in God’s Top Ten List, right after adultery, so obviously the Lord considers this pretty important.